galenhuntington/g56/README.md

 ### Outline (v0.1)

 G56 expands chunks of five bytes to seven characters, for a 40% size increase.
-The character set used is all digits, uppercase letters, and lowercase letters, in that order, with the exception of `IOU` of both cases.
+The character set used is all ASCII digits, uppercase letters, and lowercase letters, in that order, with the exception of `IOU` of both cases.

 Consider a chunk _abcde_ of five bytes, thought of as numbers 0–255, and construct the integer

 12·56⁵·_a_ + 2·56⁴·_b_ + 24·56²·_c_ + 5·56·_d_ + _e_.

-Write this integer in base-56 (big-endian), using the above character set to represent “digits” 0–55, zero-padded on the left if needed to make exactly seven characters, to get the encoding into ASCII.
+Write this integer in base 56 (big-endian), using the above character set to represent “digits” 0–55, zero-padded on the left if needed to make exactly seven characters, to get the encoding into ASCII.

-For a final chunk of less than five bytes, pad zero bytes on the end to bring it up to five bytes, and then for the final encoding remove 1, 2, 4, or 5 `0` characters from the end, according as to whether the number padded was 1, 2, 3, or 4.
+For a final chunk of less than five bytes, pad bytes of value zero on the end to bring it up to five bytes, and then for the final encoding remove 1, 2, 4, or 5 `0` characters from the end, according as whether the number of bytes padded on was 1, 2, 3, or 4.

 Although larger integers are used than in G43 and G86, all calculations can be comfortably done within 64-bit registers.
 A message of _n_